peteroupc/html3dutil/doc/H3DU.Lights.md

 * `index` (Type: Number)<br>
     Zero-based index of the light to set.
 The first light has index 0, the second has index 1, and so on.
 If the light doesn't exist at that index, it will be created.
 * `position` (Type: Array.&lt;Number>)<br>
-    A 3-element vector giving the X, Y, and Z coordinates, respectively, of the light, in world coordinates.
+    A 3-element array giving the X, Y, and Z world space coordinates, respectively, of the light's position.
 * `diffuse` (Type: Array.&lt;Number>) (optional)<br>
     Diffuse color, as described in H3DU.Lights.setDirectionalLight.
 * `specular` (Type: Array.&lt;Number>) (optional)<br>